An Illustrated Family History Archive

 Death certificate of Donald Cameron

-There are a handfull of Donald Camerons born and baptised in Little Dunkeld who have been associated with our Clunie Donald.
+There are a handful of Donald Camerons born and baptised in Little Dunkeld who have been associated with our Clunie Donald.
 The earliest is Donald born to Donald Cameron and Janet Black of Tomgarrow in June 1807.
 But this Donald can be identified in the census returns, living for a while with his widowed mother, then as a single man into old age, dying at Tomgarrow in 1897 - so he's not our Donald.

 The next one is interesting thanks to the mother's surname, Donald Cameron born at Little Trochrie in 1808 to Alexander Cameron and Clementina McDonald.
 But although these parents appear on many trees for Clunie Donald, they can be discounted too - their son married Catherine Duff in Little Dunkeld in 1840, and he died there in 1881.